 Timetable: You can search the schedule for this and all other routes on the TrenItalia website here: http://www.trenitalia.com/.

 Cost: A one-way ticket is € 8.60 and can be purchased at the station either at the ticket office or through the automatic machines.

 * Always remember to validate your ticket by getting it stamped in the machine at the platform before entering the train.

-From Pisa to Siena
+Getting from Pisa to Siena

 Coming from Pisa you can also travel by either bus or train.

-BUS: The bus leaves directly from the airport, with a stop and bus change in Florence.
+The bus leaves directly from the airport, with a stop and bus change in Florence.
 The trip takes about 1 hour and 10 minutes between Pisa and Florence, and then about the fast buses from Florence to Siena about another hour and 15 minutes to make the trip be about 2.5 hours.

 Timetable: From the end of March 2014, service has been boosted to offer up 10-12 buses per day from Pisa airport passing through and changing bus in Florence (whereas it used to be just 1 bus per day before, so this is an improvement).
 Check this link for the updated timetable.

 Cost: € 15 one way, € 28 round trip.

 If you arrive at Pisa airport you can catch the PisaMover shuttle bus to the main Pisa train station.
 It leaves every 10 minutes from the airport and the trip takes 8 minutes.
 Trains leave approximately two times per hour from the Centrale station to Siena.
 You will have to change in Empoli and the whole trip lasts about 1 hour and 50 minutes.